attributes

 The attributes in JointJS define how the graphics elements are to be rendered inside of the element and link views.
 All the standard SVG styling properties are available (both kebab-case and camelCase styles).

-The JointJS built-in shapes use the camelCase style for attribute names.
+The JointJS ready-to-use shapes use the camelCase style for attribute names.

 Only one style should be used within an application.
 Mixing styles can lead to unexpected behavior.